 While Gill and Bohnett reached rarefied air in tech, Dechman was actually the first openly gay partner of Goldman Sachs and the most senior openly gay person on Wall Street at the time.
 Unsurprisingly, the Wall Street veteran’s low-profile David A. Dechman Foundation reflects an interest in LGBT causes in its grantmaking.

 In a recent year, the foundation gave a little over $1.6 million and Dechman, via the charity, has supported places like the Gill Foundation and the Purpose Foundation, which tackles "prejudice and discrimination against members of the gay, lesbian, bisexual and transgender community.”

 Dechman and his longtime partner Michael Mercure were also among very first major supporters of GLSEN, an organization that champions LGBTQ issues in K-12 education, and they continue to support it.

 Away from this work, Dechman is also an avid photography collector, once listed on ARTnews magazine’s ranking of the world's Top 10 Photography Collectors.
 Dechman steadily supports MoMA, where he's a trustee and chairman of the photography acquisitions committee.

-Other arts grantees have included Morgan Library and Museum, Aspen Art Museum, Anthology Film Archives, Museum of the City of New York, and New York Live Arts.
+Other arts grantees have included Morgan Library and Museum, Aspen Art Museum, Anthology Film Archives, Museum of the City of New York, Skowhegan School of Painting and Sculpture, New York Live Arts, and Park Avenue Armory.
 Dechman’s grantmaking also supports select health, education, and youth organizations.
 For a full overview of his giving, read our Wall Street Profile linked below.